 Here is a table showing the best months to visit northern Yellowstone.

 Your guides have a very high success rate for finding wildlife such as wolves and bears.
 However, these are wild animals and sightings are not guaranteed.
 July and August are some of the most challenging months to see larger mammals because high temperatures cause reduced wildlife activity.
-The more days you spend in the wilderness, the better are you chances of spotting a wolf.
+The more days you spend around their habitats with your guide, the better your chances of spotting bears and wolves.

 These wildlife watching tours in Yellowstone are suitable for people with no hiking experience.
 While your trip will last for up to 8 hours, there won’t be long walking sections since you will largely cover the terrain with a vehicle.
 This is optimal as it increases your chances for spotting animals.
 For example, it takes 100 miles (160 km) on average to see wolves.

-Keep in mind that the minimum starting elevation is at 6,000 ft above sea level, that weather in summer can be very hot, and that you’ll also be packing a daypack filled with water and other things you’ll need throughout the day.
+Keep in mind that the minimum starting elevation is at 6,000 ft above sea level, that weather in summer can be very hot.
+If you want to include a short hike as part of your Yellowstone wildlife watching trip (discuss this option with your guide), you’ll also be packing a daypack filled with water and other things you’ll need throughout the day.
+There won’t be a need to carry a daypack if you stick to wildlife watching.
 Your guide will always be by your side, making sure all the walking sections are suitable for your level.

 If you are a wheelchair user or have some other specific needs, this shouldn’t stop you from experiencing Yellowstone!
 Make sure to contact us if you’re considering a tour and we will make arrangements with your guide.
 They have experience guiding people of all ages and with specific needs and they’ll be happy to help you navigate the obstacles in this wild and remote area.
 You can visit the Yellowstone National Park website to find out more about the accessibility in Yellowstone.